lucky11chances/lucky11chances/README.md

 ## 👨‍💻 About Me

-> *"I believe in the power of decentralization and data-driven decision making."*
+> *"In God we trust; in code we verify."*

-I am a developer with a strong focus on **Blockchain Technology** and **Quantitative Finance**.
-My passion lies in building secure, upgradeable smart contracts and analyzing complex market trends to uncover actionable insights.
+I am a **Christian** who believes in God, an **Austrian Economics** advocate, and a strong supporter of **Sound Money**.
+My passion lies in building secure, decentralized financial systems that align with these principles.

 - 🔭 I’m currently working on **RWA Tokenization** and **DeFi Protocols**.
+- 📉 I apply **Austrian Economic** principles to analyze crypto market cycles.
 - 🌱 I’m currently learning **Zero Knowledge Proofs** and **Advanced Solidity Patterns**.
-- 👯 I’m looking to collaborate on **Open Source Web3 Projects**.
-- 💬 Ask me about **Solidity, Tokenomics, and Crypto Investment Strategies**.
+-  Ask me about **Solidity, Tokenomics, and Investment Philosophy**.

 ---